pure-js/axshare-nav/README.md

 # Axure navigation menu

+> ## Farewell, Axure Share
+> Axure Share has been retired.
+Now, you can host, share, inspect, and gather feedback on your Axure RP prototypes with Axure Cloud.
-If you have Axure RP prototypes, and should repit thir structre, that package will help you.
+> If you have Axure RP prototypes, and should repit thir structre, that package will help you.
 For example http://1zujqg.axshare.com/

+In accordance with the above information, this project cannot be considered relevant and will be archived

 ![Axshure link screenshoot](/img/axshare-nav.png?raw=true "Axshure link screenshoot")